 Input Page

-The light yellow cells represent the data that TOs (or SO) need to complete for each Formula year.
+The light yellow cells represent the data that TOs (or NGESO) need to complete for each Formula year.
 Macroeconomic data, such as the specified interest rate and RPI, will be pre-filled by OFGEM.

 Excluded service revenues/ De minimis